Tests of Missing Completely At Random based on sample covariance matrices: Simulations

-For Figures \ref{fig:MCARlnorm3X2Y}, \ref{fig:MARlnorm3X2Y}, \ref{fig:MARlnorm_rank3X2Y}, we generated $5$-dimensional datasets of sample size $n = 1000$ distributed according to a Clayton copula, with parameter $1$ and log-normal margins, using the function \texttt{mvdc} from the R-package \texttt{copula} \cite{R_copula}.
-For Figure \ref{fig:MCARlnorm3X2Y} we deleted the first two variables with \texttt{delete\_MCAR(p)} for different values of $p \in \{0.03, 0.06, \ldots, 0.3\}$, in order to get an artificial setting coming from the null.
-For each $p$, we repeat the simulation $300$ times, and report the average Type-I error.
-Alternatives to the null were generated using \texttt{delete\_MAR\_1\_to\_x}, with $x = 9$, for Figure \ref{fig:MARlnorm3X2Y}, and \texttt{delete\_MAR\_rank} for Figure \ref{fig:MARlnorm_rank3X2Y}.
-Again, for each $p$, we repeat the simulations $300$ times, and report the average power.
-The simulations show that Little's test is not able to recognise MCAR in this setting, and rejects the null hypothesis with high probability.
-On the other hand, Algorithm \ref{alg:Gbootstrap_test} has good control of the Type-I error, although being a little conservative, and its power increases as the missingness probability $p$ gets bigger and the effective sample sizes for the incomplete patterns increase.
-Our test performs slightly better in the case of a $3$-dimensional dataset of sample size $n = 1000$ distributed according to a Clayton copula, with parameter $1$ and chi-squared margins.
-The results of these simulations are shown in Figures \ref{fig:MCARchisq}, \ref{fig:MARchisq}, \ref{fig:MARchisq_rank}.
-In this case, we delete the first two columns, while the third one is always complete.
-Here our method retains Type I error control and is more powerful than in the previous settings, while Little's test does not have good control of the Type I error.
+For Figures \ref{fig:MCARnorm}, \ref{fig:MARnorm1}, \ref{fig:MARnorm2}, we generated $3$-dimensional datasets of sample size $n = 200$ distributed according to a Clayton copula, with parameter $1$ and Gaussian ($N(0,1)$) margins, using the function \texttt{mvdc} from the R-package \texttt{copula} \cite{R_copula}.
+For Figure \ref{fig:MCARnorm} we deleted the first two variables with \texttt{delete\_MCAR(p)} for different values of $p \in \{0.05, \ldots, 0.40\}$, in order to get an artificial setting coming from the null.
+For each $p$, we repeat the simulation $H = 500$ times, and report the average Type-I error.
+Alternatives to the null were generated using \texttt{delete\_MAR\_1\_to\_x}, with $x = 9$, for Figure \ref{fig:MARnorm1}, and \texttt{delete\_MAR\_rank} for Figure \ref{fig:MARnorm2}.
+Again, for each $p$, we repeat the simulations $500$ times, and report the average power.
+In this setting, Figures \ref{fig:MARnorm1} and \ref{fig:MARnorm2} demonstrate that all tests, apart from the one based on $p_R$, perform similarly in terms of power.
+The behaviour of the test based on $p_R$ can be attributed to the fact that, under the alternative, the collection of correlation matrices is only mildly incompatible, with numerical inspection suggesting that incompatibility decreases as $p$ increases.
+Meanwhile, Figure \ref{fig:MCARnorm} seems to indicate that all tests control the Type-I error at the nominal level $\alpha$, except possibly for Little's test based on $d^2_\mathrm{aug}$.
+This outcome supports once more the conjecture in \cite{little1988test} where it is suggested that even under normality, the asymptotic null distribution of $d^2_\mathrm{aug}$ is unlikely to be reliable unless the sample size is large.
+We then move beyond the Gaussian setting and explore different marginal distributions.
+Specifically, we consider exponential distributions ($\operatorname{Exp}(1)$) in Figures \ref{fig:MCARexp}, \ref{fig:MARexp1}, \ref{fig:MARexp2}, with $d= 3$, and log-normal distributions ($\log N(0,1)$) in Figures \ref{fig:MCARlnorm}, \ref{fig:MARlnorm1}, \ref{fig:MARlnorm2}, with $d = 5$.
+In the setting of log-normal data, Figures \ref{fig:MARexp1}, \ref{fig:MARexp2} show a slight loss in power for our \textit{omnibus} and \textit{combined} approaches.
+However, this is offset by their better control of the Type-I error (Figure \ref{fig:MCARexp}) compared to Little's test based on $d^2_\mu$, and especially $d^2_\mathrm{aug}$, which consistently fails to recognize the null and always rejects.
+The results for the exponential setting fall between those of the Gaussian and log-normal settings.